awguitar86/BargainAppBack/README.md

 # Bargain App Back End

-To use this API, clone this repo and then do
+To use this API with your own database, clone this repo and then do

 ```
+cd BargainAppBack
 npm install
 ```

-to install all the depenedencies.
+to install all the dependencies.

 Then create a .env file in the root directory and copy this code replacing the MONGO variables with your mongodb credentials: